pylover/khayyam/sources/intro.txt

 Formatting
 ^^^^^^^^^^

-All format directives which supported by python's native :ref:`strftime-strptime-behavior` are supported by this library, plus:
+All format directives that supported by python's native :ref:`strftime-strptime-behavior` are supported by this library, plus:

 * `%g`
 * `%G`